rulingAnts/fdat/README.md

-# FLEx XML Tools
+# Flex DiscourseChart Analysis Tool (FDAT)

-Client‑side tools for exploring FieldWorks (FLEx) XML exports in a clean, readable format.
-Runs entirely in the browser (no server) and also ships as a Windows desktop app via Electron.
+FDAT is a specialized, client‑side tool for viewing, transforming, styling, and exporting FLEx Text Charts (Discourse Charts).
+It runs entirely in your browser (no server) and also ships as a desktop app via Electron.

-This project provides two specialized tools:

-1. **FLEx XML Viewer** (`index.html`) - General-purpose viewer for Lists, Phonology, Wordforms, and Generic XML
-2. **Discourse Analysis Tool** (`discourse.html`) - Specialized tool for viewing, transforming, and exporting Discourse Charts (Text Charts)

 ### Privacy at a glance